nicholastrekker-art/Testing/replit.md

 ## Recent Changes (September 12, 2025)

-- **DEVELOPMENT MODE ONLY**: Removed all production mode configurations and build processes - application only runs in development mode
+- **PRODUCTION MODE DEFAULT**: Application now runs in production mode by default when imported from Git to Replit
 - **DATABASE_URL ONLY RULE**: Implemented strict database configuration that ONLY works with DATABASE_URL from Replit secrets
 - **Removed Replit Built-in Database Support**: Application no longer supports PG* environment variables or local Replit database
 - **Enhanced SSL Security**: Automatic SSL requirement for all database connections with proper certificate verification